-The local tree board, county extension personnel or arborist can recommend the most desirable trees for your area.
-Fast-growing trees are often not the most desirable.
-Homeowners also should select species that do not have a history of insect and disease problems.
-For example, oaks and other hardy species are better selections than green ash, which is highly susceptible to insect borers and heart rot.
+The local tree board, county extension, or arborist can recommend the best trees for your area.
+Fast-growing trees are not the most desirable.
+Homeowners should select species that will grow moderately, do not spread aggressively, and do not have a history of insect and disease problems.

 - Select a quality tree

-Healthy, vigorous trees in the home landscape add considerable value to the property.
-Extra care should be exercised whenever selecting a tree.
-Nursery stock sold at discount outlets or box stores can be of questionable quality as the source may be unknown or from an area that is not acclimated to Nebraska’s environment.
-Nurseries and garden centers that specialize in trees are more likely to offer better plant material.
-When looking at individual trees, get acquainted with the nursey person and have them help you inspect the root system as well as the overall shape of the tree.
-Look for warning signs that might indicate the tree is pot- or root-bound, the soil around the roots is loose, or that the root ball is broken.
+Healthy trees in a home landscape add considerable value to the property.
+Extra care/thought should be considered whenever selecting a tree.
+Nurseries and garden centers that specialize in trees are more likely to offer better plant material than those sold at discount centers, box stores, or other non-garden centers.
+When looking at individual trees, look at the overall shape of the tree, get acquainted with the nursery and ask for help to inspect the root system.
+Look for indications that the tree does not have a central leader, the tree is root-bound, the soil around the roots is loose, or that the root ball is broken.